bradfordptaylor/networks_params/readme.md

 For Figure 7 'pp_integrator_fixed_time.m' was used to integrate the system for a fixed time.

-The code that generates the parameters used in all the runs is in generate_paramters.m The parameters are saved in the .mat files in the data folder.
+The code that generates the parameters used in all the runs is in generate_parameters.m The parameters are saved in the .mat files in the data folder.
 The names of the files start with "params" (e.g. 'data/params_single_set_fm100.mat').
 There is a different file for each plot showing biodiversity in the paper.
 Once a file is loaded, the parameters and initial conditions in the "params" structure can be accessed in the following way:

 [r,phi,beta,m,x0] = params{iSet,:}